 In practice that means that tube bands replicate dumbbell a bit closer.
 That makes tube bands better for pressing and pushing exercises but for most other exercises, loop bands can offer you more.

-There is actually a difference in comfort when using bands.
+There is actually a difference in comfort when using different resistance bands.
 However, it’s not that one type is more comfortable than the other.
 It depends on the specific situation which one provides the better comfort.

 Loop bands are wider while tube bands are quite narrow.
 That means if you hold the band under your feet, the loop bands distribute the weight over a bigger area so there is less pressure in one spot.
 This also goes for rotational exercises or other movements where the band touches your body.

 For your hands it’s the other way around.
 Because the tube bands will have handles, it’s a bit nicer on your hands.
+If you’re anchoring your resistance bands to the wall or door for most exercises, tube bands with handles are better.

 We have to look at two factors of resistance;